By Alena KairysDec 11, 2021

 How Does an Escrow Shortage Happen?

 Each year, your servicer will perform an escrow analysis to estimate next year’s costs and check to see if there is a shortage, deficiency, or surplus on your account.
-They’ll then send you an escrow account statement that includes how much you paid last year, current payments, a cost breakdown, balance, and a prediction of next year’s costs.
+They will then send you an escrow account statement that includes how much you paid last year, current payments, a cost breakdown, balance, and a prediction of next year’s costs.
 If the amount in your account is projected to fall below the required target balance, there will be a shortage.

 What Does an Escrow Shortage Mean for You?